-The Middle East Studies Center offers a range of programs and initiatives focused on issues of concern to this region.
+The Islamic and Middle East Studies Center offers a range of programs and initiatives focused on issues of concern to this region.

 News and Events

 The School of Public Affairs at American University, under the auspices of the Carnegie Corporation of New York, is offering support for visiting social science scholars from Arab universities.
 Research themes are: participatory governance, urban development, participatory urban planning, local government reform, public service provision, the political problems of mega-cities, asset-based approaches to urban development, urban mobilization, municipal elections, and public space in the Middle East and North Africa.
 Visiting scholars will also collaborate with Professor Diane Singerman on a project related to these themes.

 Check out our News & Events section for the latest on IMES@AU.